LF5Github/AeroShotCREblue/README.md

+AeroShotCRE is a fork of AeroShot aiming to add features useful to creators of Windows Crazy Error videos.
+This program saves 4 screenshots with the following file name suffixes:
+* b1 - Optimized for dark/black backgrounds, active titlebar
+* b2 - Optimized for dark/black backgrounds, inactive titlebar
+* w1 - Optimized for light/white backgrounds, active titlebar
+* w2 - Optimized for light/white backgrounds, inactive titlebar

+## Changelog

+### 1.6.0
+* Automatic inactive screenshot capture
+* Enabled the algorithm for white backgrounds for better colored title bars
+* Temporarily disabled checkerboard and solid backgrounds

+# AeroShot
 AeroShot is a free (GPLv3) and open source screenshot utility designed for capturing individual windows.
 It captures screenshots **with full transparency**, such as seen in the Windows Aero visual style.
 This allows for a clean and professional screenshot, useful for showcasing an application.
 The entire program is written in C#, heavily utilizing the Windows API.

 AeroShot was originally developed by Caleb Joseph in 2011, and was inspired by the proprietary [Window Clippings](http://www.windowclippings.com/) program.